systematic-magic/aop/text.rst

 	- Check that title does not have period (.) at the end.

-	- Check that title is written in :ref:`sentence case<sentence_case>`, formatted in bold and colored in black.
+	- Check that title is written in :ref:`sentence case<sentence_case>`, formatted in bold and coloured in black.

 12.3.
 Check that table-related additional information is presented below the table as a note in :ref:`plain text<plain_text>`.